-We (and every other blogger/vlogger/participant in online forums) see a ton of questions about costs for cruising.
+We (and every other blogger/vlogger/participant in online forums) see a ton of questions about cruising costs.
 Answers can vary so widely, but we thought we would at least share some basics of what our first year of cruising looked like financially.

 I’ve been a big fan of Mint for many, many years (longer than I’ve known David actually).
 Mint works incredibly well to help us track our spending.
 Plus, it really helped us track our savings prior to cruising and help us save for our trip!

 While we can use our credit card a lot, often it makes more sense to use cash.
 David and I each keep track of our cash expenses in our phones or by keeping receipts.
 Typically, before we leave a country, I go through and reconcile our notes with Mint.
 A cool thing Mint does is take our cash spending and deduct it from the ATM withdrawals.
 If we track correctly, when we leave a country, we will have no more of their foreign currency left, and the ATM withdrawal category will be $0.

 Location plays a big part in every single category.
 For this first year, July 1 2015 – June 30 2016, we started in the Bahamas, sailing to Canada, Maine, Bermuda, spent three months in the Caribbean, went through the Panama Canal, and then sailing through French Polynesia.
 June 30, 2016 found us in the Leeward Islands of French Polynesia.